expo-dev/expositor/readme.md

 ## Planned

-- **Experimental Network Architectures**&ensp;I'd like to try using different input features and play around with small convolutional networks.
+- **Experimental Network Architectures**&ensp;I'd like to try using different input features, play around with small convolutional networks, and test novel evaluator ideas.

-- **Error Tracking Search**&ensp;I've been reading and thinking about this since I started chess programming and at one point it was my primary focus.
-I'd like to pick it up again, deliver a working proof of concept of my ideas, and then write up my findings.
+- **Error Distribution Search**&ensp;I've been reading and thinking about this since I started chess programming and at one point it was my primary focus.
+I'd like to pick it up again, deliver a working proof of concept, and then write up my findings.

 ## Acknowledgments